Skip to main content

 You would use this to create an admin activity when submitting a form or updating a case field.

-You can add a delay in when this email sends after the form is submitted by selecting the delay checkbox and add for example in the tokens.
+3. You can add a delay in when this sends after the form is submitted by selecting the delay checkbox and adding tokens.

 Update Case Field